Cristine Rotenberg

 Cristine Raquel Rotenberg (born October 17, 1988) is a Canadian YouTuber and entrepreneur.
-She is primarily known for vlogs involving nail polish products.
-Rotenberg ran the YouTube channel Simply Nailogical from 2014 to 2022, which had over 7 million subscribers.
-She currently runs the channels "Simply Not Logical" and "Holo Taco".
-Rotenberg is the founder and owner of the nail polish brand Holo Taco.
+She is primarily known as Simply Nailogical for her vlogs involving nail polish products and her polish brand Holo Taco.

+Rotenberg ran the YouTube channel "Simply Nailogical" from 2014 to 2022, which, as of 2026, has over 7 million subscribers.
+She currently uploads on the channel "Simply Not Logical".
+In July 2019, Rotenberg launched her nail polish brand Holo Taco.

 Early life

 Cristine Rotenberg was born on October 17, 1988, in Richmond Hill, Ontario.
 From 1996 to 2001, Rotenberg starred in 15 commercials for various children's products including Furby and Fib Finder, as well as an insurance commercial, and a theatrical production of Wizard of Oz.
 At age 13, she played the role of Young Sophia in the 2002 film Charms for the Easy Life.
 Following this role, she stopped taking on acting roles to focus on her schooling.

 In 2014, Rotenberg received a master's degree in sociology with a concentration in criminology from Carleton University.
 Her master's thesis is on the topic of self-injury in prisoners as a result of prison conditions.